-Jean-Karl Vernay is a French racing driver who currently competes in the inaugural season of the WTCR - FIA World Touring Car Cup with Team WRT.
+Jean-Karl Vernay is a French racing driver who most recently competed in the inaugural season of the WTCR - FIA World Touring Car Cup with Team WRT.
 Vernay entered the WTCR after he won the championship title in the 2017 TCR International Series.

 Earlier in a career, JK Vernay was successful single-seater and sports car racer, collecting few championship titles but also a class victory at 24 hours of Le Mans.
 He was a champion in the 2005 Formula Renault Campus France, 2010 Indy Lights series and 2012 Porsche Carrera Cup France.
 At 24h Le Mans, he was the GTE Am class winner in 2013, driving Porsche 911 GT3 RSR for IMSA Performance Matmut.